-This is an example of how Wittgenstein's methodology is aimed at eliminating a very great deal.
-He sees himself in the part of the free thinker combating superstition.
-The latter's goal, however, is freedom of the mind; whereas it is exactly the mental that Wittgenstein restricts in many ways by means of a mental asceticism benefitting an irrationality whose goal is quite undeterminate.
+This aspect is an example of how Wittgenstein's methodology is aimed at eliminating a very great deal.
+He sees himself in the part of the free thinker who combats superstition.
+However, the latter's goal is freedom of the mind, whereas it is exactly the mental that Wittgenstein restricts in many ways-by means of a mental asceticism in the service of an irrationality whose goal is quite undeterminate.

-However, this tendency is by no means as extreme in the later philosophy of Wittgenstein's as it was in the earlier form.
+Yet, this tendency is by no means as extreme in the later philosophy of Wittgenstein's as it was in the earlier form.
 One may already gather from the passages quoted above that he was probably on the way to giving mental contents more of their due.

-A related fact may be that, in contrast to the simply assertive $|^{Mancosu: 515}$ form of philosophical statement in the Tractatus, a mostly aporetical attitude prevails in the present book.
-Yet with respect to philosophical pedagogics this presents a danger, especially as Wittgenstein's philosophy exerts a strong attraction on younger minds.
+A related fact may be that, in contrast to the simply assertive form of philosophical statements in the Tractatus, a largely aporetical attitude prevails in the present book.
+With respect to philosophical pedagogics this presents a danger, however, especially as Wittgenstein's philosophy is exerting such a strong attraction on younger minds.
 The old Greek observation that philosophical contemplation often begins in philosophical wonder misleads many philosophers today into believing that the cultivation of astonishment is in itself a philosophical achievement.
-One may certainly have one's doubts about the soundness of a method which trains young philosophers, as it were, in wondering.
+One may surely have one's doubts about the soundness of a method which trains young philosophers in wondering, as it were.
 Wondering is heuristically fruitful only when it is the expression of an instinct for research.
-Naturally it cannot be demanded of any philosophy that it should make comprehensible all that is astonishing.
-But perhaps it is characteristic for various philosophical viewpoints what they accept as ultimate in that which is astonishing.
+Clearly it cannot be demanded of any philosophy to make comprehensible everything that is astonishing.
+But perhaps it is characteristic for the various philosophical viewpoints what they accept as ultimate in that which is astonishing.
 In Wittgenstein's philosophy it is, as far as epistemological questions are concerned, sociological facts.
-A few quotations may serve to illustrate this point (p.
+A few quotations may serve as illustrations of this point (p.
 13, No. 35): "... how does it come about that all men ... accept these patterns as proofs of these propositions?-It is true, there is a great-and interesting-agreement here." (p.
-20, No. 63): "... it is a peculiar procedure: I go through the proof and then accept its result - I mean: this is simply what we do.
+20, No. 63): "... it is a peculiar procedure: I go through the proof and then accept its result.-I mean: this is simply what we do.
 This is use and custom among us, or a fact of our natural history." (p.
-23, No. 74): "If you talks about essence, you are merely noting a convention.
+23, No. 74): "If you talks about essence-, you are merely noting a convention.
 But here one would like to retort: there is no greater difference than that between a proposition about the depth of the essence and one about-a mere convention.
 But what if I reply: to the depth that we see in the essence there corresponds the deep need for the convention." (p.
 122, No. 30): "Do not look at the proof as a procedure that compels you, but as one that quides you ...
 But how does it come about that it guides each one of us in such a way that we agree in the influence it has on us?
 Well, how does it come about that we agree in counting?
-'That is just how we are trained' one may say, 'and the agreement produced in this way is carried further by the proofs."
+'That is just how we are trained' one may say, 'and the agreement produced in this way is carried further by the proofs.'

-$^{3}\theta\alpha\nu\mu\dot{\alpha}\zeta\varepsilon\iota\nu.$
+$^4\theta\alpha\nu\mu\dot{\alpha}\zeta\varepsilon\iota\nu$ .

 So much for a general characterization of Wittgenstein's observations.
-But their contents is by no means exhausted by the general philosophical aspects that have been mentioned; various specific questions of a basic philosophical nature are also discussed in detail.
+But their content is by no means exhausted by the general philosophical aspects that have been mentioned; various specific questions of a basic philosophical nature are also discussed in detail.
 In what follows, we shall deal with their principal aspects.